Follicular B helper T cells: Classes of TFH cells

 TFH cells formed early in the nascent stages of a germinal center reaction are formally called pre-TFH cells.
 They are uniquely found predominantly at the border of the T cell zone that merges with the B cell follicles and germinal centers.
-Pre-TFH cells are functionally very similar to other TFH cells in facilitating germinal center B cell reactions however, in addition, they are also capable of driving follicular B cell development adjacent to and outside of germinal centers to produce quickly responsive but non-durable plasma cell-driven antibody responses (known as the extrafollicular response).
+Pre-TFH cells are functionally very similar to other TFH cells in facilitating germinal center B cell reactions; however, they are also capable of driving follicular B cell development adjacent to and outside of germinal centers to produce quickly responsive but non-durable plasma cell–driven antibody responses (known as the extrafollicular response).

-Those TFH cells specifically residing within a mature germinal center are sometimes referred to as GC TFH cells (for Germinal Center TFH cells) to distinguish them from pre-TFH cells.
+Those TFH cells specifically residing within a mature germinal center are sometimes referred to as GC TFH cells (for germinal center TFH cells) to distinguish them from pre-TFH cells.
 There is also a minor sub-class within this population of GC Tfh cells that express the gene Foxp3, encoding for a transcription factor.
-This small discrete sub-population of cells, called TFR cells (for T Follicular Regulatory cells), are important in helping to control and limit the magnitude of normal germinal center responses such that they avoid the potential to produce abnormally mutated or self-reactive autoimmune-associated antibodies.
+This small discrete sub-population of cells, called TFR cells (for T Follicular Regulatory cells), is important in helping to control and limit the magnitude of normal germinal center responses such that they avoid the potential to produce abnormally mutated or self-reactive autoimmune-associated antibodies.
 Therefore, TFR cells are a uniquely inhibitory influence during a germinal center reaction.

 While TFH cells are found primarily in the secondary lymphoid organs, a small proportion circulate in the blood and are termed "peripheral" T follicular helper cells (pTFH).
 These cells can be identified by their expression of IL-21 upon stimulation.